 Regional Penalty Divisors (For When the Look-Back Applies)

 When a transfer triggers a penalty period, the divisor used to convert the transfer amount into months of ineligibility varies by region.
-Per GIS 26 MA, the 2026 NY regional penalty divisors are:
+Per NYS DOH GIS 25 MA/14 (effective January 1, 2026), the 2026 regional penalty divisors are as follows.

 Region Counties Covered 2026 Monthly Divisor